ConceptaNjolima/MyTNTResources/Week 2/[ENG2.3]View component layout.md

 # Components

-This lesson explains how you can layout components
+This lesson explains how to layout components, how to organize components with alignment and distribute space dynamically.

 ## Learning objectives

-* TNTs will understand how to layout a table with React
+* TNTs will learn how to layout a table with React
-* TNTs will understand the basics of CSS flexbox layout
+* TNTs will understand the basics of CSS Flexbox layout
+* TNTs will practice using Flexbox

 ## Time required and pace

 Total time: 1 hour

 * 15 minutes – Building a table with react
-* 15 minutes – Explain the basics of CSS flexbox
+* 15 minutes – Explain the basics of CSS Flexbox
 * 30 minutes - Practice

 ## Background / review